dddappp/sui-blog-example/README.md

 #### Add Comments

-Get the object ID  of another article.
+First, get the object ID  of another article (the article that was not deleted).

+You can add a comment like this: (Note that the first argument after --args is the object ID of an article, please replace it with the actual value.)

 ```shell
 sui client call --package 0xdc93d426b0a5ceaa8a883776c34370f83af72df528e8c9229a4febe2dc1b3b60 --module article_aggregate --function add_comment \
 --args 0xf05e0623bb54630d2b78f2ae186babcd62585296a5ae2a002a2017a4eeaafd6b \"1\" \"Anonymous\" '"A test comment"' \
 --gas-budget 10000000
 ```

+Add more comment like this:

 ```shell
 sui client call --package 0xdc93d426b0a5ceaa8a883776c34370f83af72df528e8c9229a4febe2dc1b3b60 --module article_aggregate --function add_comment \